Skip to main content

 Observation

-I noticed the flag format explicitly requires 8 lowercase hex characters representing the 32-bit argument, which suggested zero-padding the decimal result 90 to a full 8-digit hex value rather than submitting the bare integer or an unpadded hex string.
+The flag format wants 8 lowercase hex characters for the 32-bit argument.
+So zero-pad the decimal result 90 out to a full 8-digit hex value, rather than submitting a bare integer or an unpadded hex string.

 The winning argument is 90 decimal.
 Convert to a 32-bit hex value zero-padded to 8 digits: 0x0000005a.